EsteemedIO/esteemedio.github.io/pages/test-landing-page.md

       HTML5, CSS, PHP, JavaScript, React, .NET, and C#.
 Additionally, we cover CMS like WordPress, Drupal, Shopify, and Magento.
 Need a different language or discipline?
       We can help with that.
 Contact us at [screening@esteemed.io](screening@esteemed.io)
-- template: 3-icon-block
-  icons:
-  - icon: "/uploads/goals-1.svg"
-    title: Accelerate Your Hiring
-    description: Hire faster and smarter with a dedicated team of IT pros.
-  - icon: "/uploads/goals-2.svg"
-    title: Unlimited Screening
-    description: Pay only for what you use on our platform.
-  - icon: "/uploads/goals-3.svg"
-    title: 100% Human Reviewers
-    description: Each candidate is evaluated by our technical leads.
-  background_color: lighter-blue

 ---